 • Closing/After the Interview

-Thank You Notes.
+Thank you notes.
 Sending a professional thank you note is an important courtesy.
 Try to send the note within 24-48 hours of the interview.
 The content should be clearly written, professional in tone, and carefully proofread.
-Try to include specific information that was discussed in the meeting.
+Try to include specific information that was discussed in the interview.

 Know Your Rights: Illegal Interview Questions